 By now, a great many of us have likely been to our fair share of New Year’s Eve parties.
 Every year, certain things repeat themselves: everybody counts down to midnight, everybody watches the fireworks, and everybody sings Auld Lang Syne.
-Another thing that may to you every year is the great struggle for what to wear.
+Another thing that may be happening to you every year is the great struggle for what to wear.
 Frequently, the same outfit, same makeup, and same accessories end up being used for New Year’s again and again and again.

 Over the last few years, New Year’s Eve has become increasingly casual, and so this year, let’s dress it up again.
 It’s time to have a look at what you can bring to your New Year’s Eve party this year that will help you start 2019 on a high note.